oppia/oppia-web-developer-docs/Launching-new-features.md

 ## Changing Value of Feature Flags

 Feature flags are defaulted to `false/disabled`.
-To change their values, you can login as the administrator, provide yourself the role of release-coordinator from the 'Roles' tab present on the Admin page, navigate to the release-coordinator page, then to the feature tab.
+To change their values, you can login as the administrator, provide yourself the role of Release Coordinator from the 'Roles' tab present on the Admin page, navigate to the `/release-coordinator` page, then to the feature tab.

 In the feature tab, where you will see the feature flag you added, you can change the settings (see the [Setting of Feature Flags](#settings-of-feature-flags) section for detail) of the feature flags.

-Note: since only users with release-coordinator permission can edit the settings of feature flags, you can only enable your features on your local dev instance of Oppia, while in production environment, only release-coordinators can enable/disable features.
+Note: since only users with release-coordinator permission can edit the settings of feature flags, you can only enable your features on your local dev instance of Oppia.
+However, on the live site, only release coordinators can enable/disable features.

 ## Settings of Feature Flags